jncraton/software-engineering-cpsc4430/lectures/course-search-feedback.md

 - Do not approve PRs that are not in good shape
 - [Imperative mood](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches?h=v2.36.1#n181) in commit messages
-- Clean history (use rebase and/or squash and merge)
 - Linking issues to PRs

 Collective Ownership